 Leigh Veillette was a Commerce Analyst with the Utah Division of Consumer Protection.
 Prior to assuming the Commerce Analyst role, Leigh served as an Investigator with the Division and as a Judicial Law Clerk for the Honorable Chris M. Comer in the 23rd Judicial Circuit of Alabama.
 She is a graduate of the University of Alabama School of Law and Auburn University, but remains a loyal Auburn fan.
 Leigh is married and resides in Sandy, Utah.

-Mark Steinagel was appointed to be Director of the Utah Division of Occupational and Professional Licensing (DOPL) in June 2009.
+Mark Steinagel was appointed to be Director of the Utah Division of Professional Licensing (DOPL) in June 2009.
 Prior to his appointment he was the Director of the Utah Division of Real Estate and earlier was a policy analyst with the Utah State Legislature.
 Mark began his career with the Utah State Legislature in 2001 while he was completing his Masters Degree in Public Administration at Brigham Young University.
 Mark's career passions are public service, public policy, and improving government.

 Chris Parker serves as the Director of the Utah Division of Public Utilities.
 He was appointed as director in January 2011, and again in January 2021.
 He leads a professional staff regulating utilities in the public interest.
 His work has included major cases and settlements on energy, telecommunications, and water issues, including significant interjurisdictional negotiations and agreements.